janphilippgutt/secure-file-share/README.md

 - All file actions are handled via a secure API Gateway + Lambda architecture, with files stored in an S3 bucket.

 - Access is restricted to authenticated sessions, ensuring unauthorized users cannot access any endpoints or data.

+### B) Document ingestion layer (for AI-powered helpdesk)

+The secure file share service can safely store manuals, guides, FAQs that can later be automatically embedded and indexed for retrieval.

+**In this scenario:**

+- Backend ensures access control and data protection through pre-signed URLs

+- S3 provides a simple entry point for feeding documents into the RAG pipeline

+- New or updated documents become instantly available to the helpdesk without exposing sensitive data

 ---